 Notwithstanding the changes outlined above, employers should be aware that holders of expired passports containing ILR vignettes generally retain the right to work in the UK.
 It is therefore important to exercise caution before terminating employment due to the failure by an employee to produce evidence specified by the Home Office.
 The dilemmas faced in this regard by employers were clearly highlighted in the relatively recent case of Baker v Abellio.

-If you require legal advice on this specific issue, or you would like guidance or a health check to ensure that your organisation is protected from illegal working sanctions, please call us on 0114 286 6310 or make an enquiry below.
+If you require legal advice on this specific issue, or you would like guidance or a health check to ensure that your organisation is protected from illegal working sanctions, please contact us or complete our enquiry below.